 What is the possible meaning of the statement that the diameter of an electron is 10-13 cm?
 Again the only answer is found by examining the operations by which the number 10-13 was obtained.
 This number came by solving certain equations derived from the field equations of electrodynamics, into which certain numerical data obtained by experiment had been substituted.
 The concept of length has therefore now been so modified as to include that theory of electricity embodied in the field equations, and, most important, assumes the correctness of extending these equations from the dimensions in which they may be verified experimentally into a region in which their correctness is one of the most important and problematical of present-day questions in physics.
 To find whether the field equations are correct on a small scale, we must verify the relations demanded by the equations between the electric and magnetic forces and the space coördinates, to determine which involves measurement of lengths.
 But if these space coördinates cannot be given an independent meaning apart from the equations, not only is the attempted verification of the equations impossible, but the question itself is meaningless.
 If we stick to the concept of length by itself, we are landed in a vicious circle.
 As a matter of fact, the concept of length disappears as an independent thing, and fuses in a complicated way with other concepts, all of which are themselves altered thereby, with the result that the total number of concepts used in describing nature at this level is reduced in number.
 (Bridgman 1927, 21–22)

-Such a reduction in the number of operationally meaningful concepts is almost bound to result in a corresponding reduction in the number of relations that can be tested empirically.
-A good scientist would fight against such a reduction of empirical content.
+Such a reduction in the number of operationally meaningful concepts will almost inevitably result in a corresponding reduction in the number of relations that can be tested empirically.
+A good scientist would fight against such a prospect of diminished empirical content.

 This concern with empirical content also explains why Bridgman was not content with the mainstream post-positivist philosophical discourse on concept-formation and empirical significance, exemplified by the works of Carl Hempel and Willard Van Orman Quine.
 As noted in Section 2.2, Bridgman did not object to theoretical science creating a system of concepts and laws that made contact with observations only at some points.
 However, Quinean holism, in which the unit of empirical significance was the entire system of knowledge, had no particular concern about increasing the number of those points-of-contact with experience.
 Bridgman’s ideal was to operationalize each and every concept if possible, and each case of de-operationalization rang alarm bells in his head.